 Every school is waging a heroic battle to teach children what they need to know in order to succeed as students and citizens.
 More than ever, though, our schools have become a place where the expectations and programs that we have chosen to foster high achievement and inclusion are causing stress for both teachers and students.
 Despite our best efforts, we may find that our school community is in need of something to help these wonderful individuals thrive and maintain a lifelong passion for learning.
 What’s a school to do?
-We believe that a mindfulness initiative is the best response.
+We believe that Mindfulness Fundamentals is the best response.

 Current brain research suggests that we learn best when we are in a state of self-discipline, when we move from a fight or flight response (old brain) to a place where our executive functions can reason and make choices (new brain).
 Before children can self-discipline and harness their own ability to be present and focus their thoughts, however, they need to be taught how to pay attention.
 This is called the practice of mindfulness.

 When a child learns mindfulness with a qualified mindfulness instructor the student quickly forms habits he can apply in the classroom, on the playground and wherever he goes in life.
 Focus and concentration improve and self-regulation causes an increased sense of calm in nearly every situation.
 This permeates out into the school community making anti-bullying and character education infinitely more effective and long lasting.
 Generosity and kindness are also more likely to occur when we practice mindfulness.
 These techniques need to be reinforced by the classroom teachers and by investing in these techniques your teachers can spend less time disciplining and more time teaching!

 According to studies performed by Mindful Schools, the pioneer in educating mindfulness trainers, most children (and especially challenged students) see marked improvement in these three areas:

 Here’s how it works: